wipplelang/wipple/website/guide/src/03-reference/02-types-and-generics.md

 A **type** is a way to identify what "kind" of value something is.
 For example, the expression `"hello"` has type `Text`, and `1 + 2` has type `Number`.

-There are six main kinds of types in Wipple:
+There are five main kinds of types in Wipple:

 -   **Marker types** have a single value and contain no information.
 -   **Structure types** represent a collection of values ("fields"), where each field has a name and stores a single value.
 -   **Enumeration types** represent a fixed set of values ("variants"), where each variant has zero or more associated values.
 -   **Tuple types** represent a fixed-size, heterogeneous collection of values.
 -   **Function types** represent a function that accepts a value of one type and returns a value of another type.
--   The **bottom type** represents a computation that will never resolve to a value (eg. when the program crashes or enters an infinite loop).

 ## Type annotations